Search waiting | Matsusada Precision

 Bias Function

-The bias function is an extremely convenient function that allows the direct current to be superimposed on the output voltage.
+The bias function is an extremely convenient feature that allows a DC offset to be superimposed on the output voltage.
 By using the dial on the front panel to set the bias, you can move the output waveform freely within the rated output range.
 (See Figures (a) and (b) below.)
-If a setting exceeds the rated range, clipping occurs in the waveform.
+If the resulting waveform (signal plus bias) exceeds the rated output range, the output will be clipped.
 (See Figure (c) below.)

 By using the bias function, it is possible to directly change the displacement reference position of the piezo element without changing the control voltage, which is effective for position adjustment and DC operation.

 Also, by setting the control signal to 0 V, you can use only the bias function to use the product as a constant voltage DC power supply.
-Although PZM series, PZM-B(0.3) series, and PZM-B series have no bias function, you can apply bias at the stage of the external control signal.
+Although PZM series, PZM-B(0.3) series, and PZM-B series have no bias function, you can apply bias by adding a DC offset to the external control signal.

 Move the output voltage waveform freely within the rated output range.